Flooring Calculator

 What this calculator does

 This flooring calculator estimates room area, material needed with waste, rounded box count, and total material cost.
-It is useful for planning hardwood, tile, carpet, laminate, and similar flooring projects before ordering materials.
+It supports single rooms, multiple rooms, and L-shaped spaces split into rectangles, making it useful for planning hardwood, tile, carpet, laminate, and similar flooring projects before ordering materials.

 The result estimates material only.
 Labor, underlayment, adhesives, trims, delivery, subfloor repair, taxes, and installation fees are not included.